johnhenry/technique/readme-older.md

 export default {render, subscribe};
 ```

-Note the renderer also exports a subscribe function that allows an outside function to subscribe to actions emitted by the renderer.
+Note the renderer also exports a subscribe function that allows an outside function to subscribe to instructions emitted by the renderer.

 ###Components, Styling and Modularity